 1. Jan van Eyck was one of the Flemish Primitives

 Jan van Eyck was one of the most renowned and influential painters of the early 15th century, mostly active in Bruges in modern-day Belgium.
-He was the founding father of what we now call the “Early Netherlandish painting,” also referred to as the “Flemish Primitives.”
+This Flemish artist was the founding father of what we now call the “Early Netherlandish painting,” also referred to as the “Flemish Primitives.”

 He was also one of the key figures in the Early Northern Renaissance, the Renaissance that happened north of the Alps and which had a lot in common with the art movement taking place in Italy at the time.